 UTHealth is a member of the Federal Demonstration Partnership (FDP).
 The FDP is a cooperative initiative among federal agencies and institutional recipients of federal funds.
 It was established to increase research productivity by streamlining the administrative process and minimizing the administrative burden on principal investigators while maintaining effective stewardship of federal funds.
 A result of the FDP is the agreement to use a common template with specific terms and conditions.
 This standardization can greatly reduce the length of time needed to negotiate and process subcontracts between the parties.

-Whenever possible, OSP utilizes this template.
+Whenever possible, Contracts utilizes this template.

 PI Responsibilities of Subrecipient Monitoring